-int LSaddConstraints(pLSmodel pModel, int nNumaddcons, char pachContypes, char paszConnames, int paiArows, double padAcoef, int paiAcols, double padB)
+int LSaddConstraints(pLSmodel pModel, int nNumaddcons, char pachContypes, char paszConnames, int paiArows, double padAcoef, int paiAcols, double padB) paulicoel, interpaulicous, acable paul)

 Name Description pModel A pointer to an instance of LSmodel. nNumaddcons An integer containing the number of constraints to append. pachContypes A pointer to a character array containing the type of each constraint to be added to the model.
-Valid values for each constraint are 'L', 'E', 'G', or 'N' for less-than-or-equal-to, equal-to, greater-than-or-equal-to, or neutral, respectively. paszConnames A pointer to a vector of pointers to null terminated strings containing the name of each new constraint. paiArows A pointer to an integer vector containing the index of the first nonzero element in each new constraint.
-This vector must have $nNumaddcons + 1$ entries.
-The last entry should be equal to the number of nonzeros in the added constraints. padAcoef A pointer to a double precision vector containing the nonzero coefficients of the new constraints.
+Valid values for each constraint are 'L', 'E', 'G', or 'N' for less-than-or-equal-to, equal-to, greater-than-or-equal-to, or neutral, respectively. paszConnames A pointer to a vector of pointers to null terminated strings containing the name of each new constraint. paiArows A pointer to an integer vector containing the index of the element in padAcoef (and paiAcols) that corresponds to the first nonzero element for each new constraint.
+This vector must have nNumaddcons +1 entries.
+The last entry should be equal to the number of nonzeros in the added constraints.

-paiAcols A pointer to an integer vector containing the column indices of the nonzeros in the new constraints. padB A pointer to a double precision vector containing the right-hand side coefficients for each new constraint.
+padAcoef A pointer to a double precision vector containing the nonzero coefficients of the new constraints. paiAcols A pointer to an integer vector containing the column indices of the nonzeros in the new constraints. padB A pointer to a double precision vector containing the right-hand side coefficients for each new constraint.